sunbeam-labs/sunbeam/docs/quickstart.rst

 Installation
 ************

-There are two installation methods available, installing via git or via tar.
-We do not currently support non-Linux environments.
+There are multiple installation methods available.
+We do not currently support non-Linux environments but Sunbeam has been run successfully on macOS and on Windows when using WSL.

 .. tabs::

-   .. tab:: tar install
+   .. tab:: tar

       On a Linux machine, download the tarball for the sunbeam version you want (``sunbeamX.X.X``) then unpack and install it.